 Since it is a private experience, most people don’t wear anything.
 Anything you wear will press against your body, becoming a distraction.
 In this regard, imagine it to be similar to getting into your bathtub.
 We recommend you wear your birthday suit!

 Yes, you need to shower before and after you float.
 We have a private shower in each tank room for your comfort and convenience.
 Shampoo and soap are also provided.

 Yes.
 The flotation tanks are in private rooms with a shower in the same room.

 Can I wear a bathing cap?

 Yes, if you choose, but it won’t keep your hair dry.
-It would have to be too tight around your head to keep your hair dry.
+The compression required to successfully do so would be uncomfortable and distract you during your float.

 What effect does salt water have on my skin?

 The salt solution is beneficial to the skin.
 The solution will leave your skin silky smooth and full of moisture.
 The high salt content of the water means that the water will not draw the salt from your skin and cause wrinkles, like a long bath does.
 Salt has been used for centuries as a medicinal treatment for various skin conditions, including in the ancient Roman Empire.
 It is non-toxic and is not harmful if swallowed.

 Can I float if I just dyed my hair?